-“Keeping your own teeth is healthier and improves your longevity, so replacing one tooth without cutting down others for a bridge is a better way to keep more of your own teeth,” says Dr. Hollinger.
+“Keeping your own teeth is healthier and improves your longevity, so replacing one tooth without cutting down others for a bridge is a better way to keep more of your own teeth,” says Dr. Nguyen.
 “I think insurance companies are starting to see the cost-benefit of implants versus paying for a bridge three or four times, as well.”

 One of the drawbacks of implants is that they do take longer to complete and require several dental visits.
 First, a titanium screw is placed into the bone where the root used to be.
 You generally have to wait three to six months for the bone to grow around the implant and heal.
 Once healed, the false tooth is placed on the screw.
 The end result is a prosthetic tooth that is actually stronger than your natural teeth.

-“If not done properly, an implant can fail, which is why I do screw-retained implants only,” says Dr. Hollinger.
+“If not done properly, an implant can fail, which is why I do screw-retained implants only,” says Dr. Nguyen.
 “As with all your teeth, an implant’s health and longevity boils down to maintenance, brushing and caring for it properly.”

-If you’re thinking about getting an implant, Dr. Hollinger notes that there are a lot of cheap imports on the market these days, leading to an increase in the failure rate of implants.
+If you’re thinking about getting an implant, Dr. Nguyen notes that there are a lot of cheap imports on the market these days, leading to an increase in the failure rate of implants.
 “You want to make sure you’re getting a brand that’s reliable and high quality,” she says.

 Contact TRU Dentistry Austin today to schedule a consultation.
 Your dental health starts here.
 And now through the end of the year, we’re offering new patient specials to help you achieve a healthy, beautiful smile!
 Book your appointment today and experience the TRU difference!